elifyagmurduran/elifyagmurduran/README.md

 ## About Me ✨

 My main focus is getting my degree while working part time with the data analysis team of Experian at the moment.
 Personally, I want to become a better software developer in time.
-I have a few ideas in mind that I want to implement, and I am looking forward to advancing myself sklls to be able to do so.
+I have a few ideas in mind that I want to implement, and I am looking forward to advancing my skills to be able to do so.
 In the near future I can see myself getting into game development, or an area related to computer graphics.
 Currently I am mostly focused on getting my degree.
 I look forward to opportunities abroad also.
 Thank you for visiting!